 Talent Name Category Description Restrictions & Requirements

-Alert Defensive
+Alert Defense

 • Aware: You can never be surprised, even if asleep.